Yup. There were two unexpected things when I started learning meditation.

 A much nicer and more effective way of being me.

-I really didn’t expect to learn this level of self-acceptance from meditation.
+Never mind the brain orgasms, I really didn’t expect to learn this level of self-acceptance from meditation.

 But I’m so glad I did.